 Bhutan is a fascinating country and not just because of its immense beauty.
 Relatively isolated from the world, Bhutan restricts the number of tourists entering the country in order to preserve its environment and its cultural identity and defines success through the happiness of its people, not its economy.
-This Buddhist kingdom is certainly unique, but to really see this in action, we’ve summed up the best things to see and do in Bhutan to really make the most of everything it has to offer.
+This Buddhist kingdom is certainly unique, but to really see this in action, we’ve summed up the best things to see and do in Bhutan to make the most of everything it has to offer.

-Embark on a pilgramage to Taktsang Monastery
+Embark on a pilgrimage to Taktsang Monastery

 Watch a masked dance at one of the annual Tsechus (festivals)